Dispel the myths! Read this post and learn more about acupuncture and its many uses for various conditions.

 - Menstrual and reproductive problems: dysmenorrhea, perimenopausal symptoms, and infertility.

 - Urinary tract disorders: prostatitis and bladder dysfunction.

 - Respiratory problems: sinusitis, asthma, sore throat, and recurrent respiratory tract infections.

 - Stress-related problems: addictions and post-traumatic stress disorder.

-It should be noted that The World Health Organization recognizes the use of acupuncture in the treatment of all of the conditions named in this article.
-If you have further questions about how acupuncture works or if your specific condition would respond well to this treatment, please contact us directly at our Burlington office at 289-337-1202.
+It should be noted that The World Health Organization recognizes its use in the treatment of all of the conditions named in this article and further details of evidence-based acupuncture can be found at https://www.evidencebasedacupuncture.org/.
+If you have further questions about how it works or if your specific condition would respond well to this treatment, please contact us directly at our Burlington office at 289-337-1202.
 We would be more than happy to provide you with a free consultation to discuss your question.